Remanufactured Engine Block Instructions

 - Do not idle engine to break in.
 This can cause loss of lubrication to cylinder walls and damage to engine.

 - Avoid long cranking times.
-This can gas wash cylinder walls, which is loss of lubrication and can cause damage to engine.
+This can gas wash cylinder walls, which causes loss of lubrication and can damage the engine.

 - Head gaskets are not warranted.